- 1. Complicated purchase process

 12. You don’t offer a variety of payment methods

-The reason to offer different payment types to customers is to decrease the risk that they will leave your site and buy from another merchant instead.
+The lack of payment options increases the risk that customers will leave your site and buy from another merchant instead.
 Therefore, do not forget about flexibility and versatility in this regard.

 13. You don’t pay attention to design and visuals